Pseudo-holomorphic dynamics in the restricted three-body problem: Transverse paths and symplectic tomographies

 On the other hand, one might hope to ``lift'' dynamical properties from the shadow to the original dynamics.
-For instance, one can realistically expect to extract information related to the complexity of the original flow by studying its shadow, at least generically.
+For instance, one can envision extracting information related to the \emph{complexity} of the original flow by studying its shadow, at least generically.
 For instance, from the semi-conjugation (\ref{diag:semiconj}), one obtains that the topological entropy of $\phi_t^{M;\mathcal{M}}$ is no smaller than that of $\phi_t^{S^3;\mathcal{M}}$.
-Moreover, $C^\infty$-generically, Reeb flows on $S^3$ have positive topological entropy (cf.\ \cite{KW}).
-Since heuristically $\phi_t^{M;\mathcal{M}}$ is less chaotic than the original Reeb flow, this suggests that generic adapted Reeb flows on any IP contact $5$-fold indeed have positive topological entropy.
+Moreover, $C^\infty$-generically, Reeb flows on $S^3$ have positive topological entropy \cite{CDHR}.
+Since heuristically $\phi_t^{M;\mathcal{M}}$ is ``less chaotic'' than the original Reeb flow, this suggests that generic adapted Reeb flows on any IP contact $5$-fold might have positive topological entropy, which is moreover generated by spatial orbits (note that if the planar problem has positive entropy, so does the spatial one, since it is an invariant subset).
 Of course, this is not the case for the integrable limit situations here considered.
 Note that, the shadow of the $3$-dimensional flow, when viewed as a flow on $B$, has the same topological entropy as the original flow; but, since every homeomorphism of the circle has vanishing entropy, we obtain no interesting information when we semi-conjugate to the moduli space.

 Alternatively, the notion of the transverse shadow, while still forgets dynamical information in the vertical directions (and so in principle it might not be possible to recover the original Reeb flow by knowledge of the collection of all horizontal tomographies for each page), is more reliable than its holomorphic counterpart.
 The clear disadvantage is that it is not a flow.
 However, for each choice of symplectic tomography, the failure of the associated transverse shadow to be a (non-autonomous) flow is precisely the existence of fiber-wise intersections.
 Note that an invariant surface for the return map $f$ is a point $u \in P_0^\mathcal{M}$ which is a fixed point for $f_D$, for \emph{every} symplectic tomography $D$.
 Note that the notion of a vertical tomography is complicated by the fact that there is no globally defined projection to a fiber.